sushma801/React-Js/JS.md

 **What happens in this phase?**

-Code Execution Line-by-Line: The interpreter reads and executes each line of code.
+(a). **Code Execution Line-by-Line**: The interpreter reads and executes each line of code.
-Initialization and Assignment: Variables that were allocated during the compilation phase are now assigned values.
+(b). **Initialization and Assignment**: Variables that were allocated during the compilation phase are now assigned values.
-Function Calls: When a function is called, a new execution context is created for that function.
+(c). **Function Calls**: When a function is called, a new execution context is created for that function.
-Garbage Collection: After execution, unused variables and references are cleaned up to free memory.
+(d). **Garbage Collection**: After execution, unused variables and references are cleaned up to free memory.

 <img src="./images/JS/Hoisting.png">